feast-dev/feast/docs/project/development-guide.md

   - Install [pre-commit hooks](#pre-commit-hooks) to ensure all the default linters / formatters are run when you push.
 - When you make the PR
   - Make a pull request from the forked repo you made
+  - Ensure the title of the PR matches semantic release conventions (e.g. start with `feat:` or `fix:` or `ci:` or `chore:` or `docs:`).
+Keep in mind that any PR with `feat:` or `fix:` will directly make it into the change log of a release, so make sure they are understandable!
   - Ensure you add a GitHub **label** (i.e. a kind tag to the PR (e.g. `kind/bug` or `kind/housekeeping`)) or else checks will fail.
   - Ensure you leave a release note for any user facing changes in the PR.
 There is a field automatically generated in the PR request.
 You can write `NONE` in that field if there are no user facing changes.
   - Please run tests locally before submitting a PR (e.g. for Python, the [local integration tests](#local-integration-tests))